maurobringolf/lambda-calculus/README.md

 * Top level definitions with non-mutual recursion
 * A `main` function with result of type `Int`, `Bool` or `List[a]`
+* No type annotations, all types are inferred!
 * Non-negative integers with `+`, `-`, `*`, `<`, `<=`, `==`
 * Booleans with`&&`, `||`
 * `if _ then _ else` expressions